Estimated reading time: 13 minutes

 What is allergy patch testing?

-Patch testing is when 90 different products are put on patches and taped to one’s back.
+Patch testing is when 90 products are on patches and taped to one’s back.

 The patches are testing what allergens are causing problems such as dermatitis (rashes)

-Since the skin prick and blood tests revealed environmental allergies, something more is needed.
+More is needed since the skin prick and blood tests revealed environmental allergies.

-Over 3-4 days, you must not shower and return daily to the allergist.
+You must not shower over 3-4 days and return to the allergist daily.

 She was allergic to something, and that something was Limonene.

-Once you get your diagnosis, you have to avoid what products or foods cause an allergic reaction.
+Once diagnosed, you must avoid what products or foods cause an allergic reaction.

-With Limonene, it’s not that easy as it’s in so many foods and beauty products.
+With Limonene, it’s not as easy as with many foods and beauty products.

 Patch testing is a process to detect allergic contact dermatitis to something a person has contacted at home, leisure or at work.